spkelle2/Equipment_Routing_Docs/conclusion.rst

 Possible Improvements
 ---------------------

-Looking back on the work I did, there are two avenues I wish I would have had the time to explore that I think would have improved our result.
+Looking back on the work I did, there are a couple avenues I wish I would have had the time to explore that I think would have improved our result.

 The first had to do with the smoothing integer program.
 The goal of the model was to minimize the variation amongst the days.
 Given that variation is a